bryannbarbosa/bryannbarbosa/README.md

 ### Hi there 👋 I'm Bryann!

-A passionate problem solver based in São José dos Campos, SP, Brazil.
+A passionate problem solver that live in in São José dos Campos, SP, Brazil.
 Welcome to my GitHub profile! 🚀

 ## About Me